Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/docs/landscape_metrics/landscape_metrics.md

-# Calculation of Landscape Metrics from a Land-cover raster map in R #
+# Calculation of Landscape Metrics from a Land-cover raster map #

 ## Overview ##